-(1) Politics in the Republic of Bulgaria shall be founded on the principle of political plurality.(2) No political party or ideology shall be proclaimed or affirmed as a party or ideology of the state.

-(3) All parties shall facilitate the formation and expression of the citizens' political will.
-The procedure applying to the formation and dissolution of political parties and the conditions pertaining to their activity shall be established by law.

-(4) There shall be no political parties on ethnic, racial or religious lines, nor parties which seek the violent seizure of state power.
+- (1) Political activity in the Republic of Bulgaria shall be founded on the principle of political pluralism. - (2) No political party or ideology shall be proclaimed or affirmed as a party or ideology of the State. - (3) All parties shall facilitate the formation and expression of the citizens' political will.
+The procedure applying to the formation and dissolution of political parties and the conditions pertaining to their activity shall be established by law. - (4) There shall be no political parties on ethnic, racial or religious lines, nor parties which seek the violent seizure of state power.

-(1) Associations of citizens shall serve to meet and safeguard their interests.

-(2) Citizens' associations, including trade unions, shall not pursue any political objectives, nor shall they engage in any political activity which is in the domain of the political parties.
+- (1) Associations of citizenss shall serve to meet and safeguard their interests. - (2) Associations, including trade unions, shall not pursue any political objectives, nor shall they engage in any political activity which is in the domain of the political parties.

-(1) The practicing of any religion shall be unrestricted.

-(2) Religious institutions shall be separate from the state.

-(3) Eastern Orthodox Christianity shall be considered the traditional religion in the Republic of Bulgaria.
+- (1) The practicing of any religion shall be unrestricted. - (2) Religious institutions shall be separate from the State. - (3) Eastern Orthodox Christianity shall be considered the traditional religion in the Republic of Bulgaria.